Written by Ada’s Medical Knowledge Team

 A: Naturally occurring asbestos is found in many locations across the world.
-Asbestos deposits can be found in most US states, with California, Arizona and Virginia having some of the highest levels.
-People living close to asbestos deposits should take steps to minimize their exposure, such as keeping windows and door closed during strong wind and thoroughly wiping shoes before going indoors.
+Asbestos deposits can be found in most US states, with California, Arizona, and Virginia having some of the highest levels.
+People living close to asbestos deposits should take steps to minimize their exposure, such as keeping windows and doors closed during strong wind and thoroughly wiping shoes before going indoors.

 Q: Can mesothelioma be benign?

 A: Yes.
-Benign mesothelioma - sometimes called multicystic or fibrous mesothelioma - refers to non-cancerous tumors within the pleura.
-Like malignant mesothelioma, benign mesothelioma also largely results from exposure to airborne asbestos.
+Benign mesothelioma - sometimes called multicystic or fibrous mesothelioma -refers to non-cancerous tumors within the pleura.
+10 Like malignant mesothelioma, benign mesothelioma also largely results from exposure to airborne asbestos.
 However, unlike the cancerous version, it is relatively easy to treat with surgery to remove the tumor(s).
 Benign mesothelioma accounts for a tiny percentage of all mesothelioma cases, making it very rare.

 Q: Can mesothelioma be caused by smoking?

 A: No. Smoking does not increase the chances of developing mesothelioma.
-However, exposure to asbestos, like smoking, can also increase the risk of lung cancer.
+However, exposure to asbestos, like smoking, can also increase the risk of lung cancer 11.